 Menopause is a natural and physiological event that affects all women.
-There are more than 10 million pre-menopausal or menopausal women in France, or just under a third of the total female population.
+There are more than 10 million pre-menopausal or post-menopausal women in France, or just under a third of the total female population.

-And yet, until relatively recently, it was referred to in whispers and euphemisms.
+And yet, until relatively recently, it was referred to in hushed tones and euphemisms.
 People spoke of "change," when they spoke of it at all.

 Every woman goes through menopause in her own unique way.
 Perimenopause typically begins in the early to mid-40s and can last a few years or more than 10 years.
-Some people go through this period without noticing any changes until their periods stop, while others struggle for years with hot flashes (which affect about 60 to 80 percent of women at some point during menopause), sleep disturbances, weight gain, moodiness, breakouts, and more.
+Some people go through this period without noticing any changes until their periods stop, while others struggle for years with hot flashes (which affect about 60 to 80 percent of women at some point during menopause), sleep disturbances, weight gain, moodiness, rashes, and many other issues.

 And for some, acne is the most surprising symptom of all.
-Whether they haven't had acne for decades or never had it, most women don't expect to have acne as they approach 50.
+Whether they haven't had acne for decades or never have, most women don't expect to experience acne as they approach their 50s.

 After perimenopause, the postmenopausal period is defined as the passage of one full year without menstruation.